LuxDL/Lux.jl/docs/src/api/flux2lux.md

 CurrentModule = Lux
 ```

-Accessing these functions require manually loading `Flux` and `Optimisers`, i.e.,
+Accessing these functions require manually loading `Flux`, i.e., `using Flux` must be
-`using Flux, Optimisers` must be present somewhere in the code for these to be used.
+present somewhere in the code for these to be used.

 ## Functions